swc-project/website/pages/docs/usage/plugins.md

 > Warning: Passing the AST to the JS Plugin system is a performance bottleneck.
 >
-> Therefore, we are concidering two approaches for the next SWC major version:
+> Therefore, we are considering two approaches for the next SWC major version:
 >
 > 1. Creating a plugin system in Rust ([#2337](https://github.com/swc-project/swc/issues/2635))
 > 2. Solve the bottleneck to keep a JS plugin system ([#2175](https://github.com/swc-project/swc/issues/2175))